trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 # Boxing
 There are several reasons to box a variable on the heap

-* Something is too large to store on the stack
+* When something is too large to move around
 * We need something that is sized dynamically
 * For writing recursive datastructures